The 8 Types of Self-Care + How to Practice Them

 8. Professional Self-care

-Professional self-care is about the things you do that are related to your work life.
+Professional self-care is about the things you do related to your work life.

-Practicing self-care while at work and adopting self-care practices that lead to a healthy work-life balance will make you more productive in your career and in your life. (source)
+Practicing this form of self-care while at work and adopting self-care practices that lead to a healthy work-life balance will make you more productive in your career and life. (source)